gfachler/community_resources/README.md

 # community_resources
-Resources for building up open source communities
+Resources for building up your open source community
 I am an open source community manager and I've included a bunch of useful resources in this repo